mskorkowski/relm4-store/book/examples/01-setup.md

 ## log4rs

 Internally `relm4_store` is using `log` crate. `reexport::log` reexports it.
 In examples we are setting up `log4rs` to manage the log output.
 In examples folder you can find any required configuration file in the `etc` directory.
 For example `log4rs.yaml` for `todo_1` is in `relm4-store-examples/examples/todo1/etc/log4rs.yaml`.
-At the end of any chapter where all configuration filles will be posted.
+At the end of any chapter all configuration filles will be posted.

 ```yaml
 {{#include ../../relm4-store-examples/examples/todo_1/etc/log4rs.yaml}}